-Problem: A user edits a document in a non-integrated application.
+- Problem: A user edits a document in a non-integrated application.
 The user has exited the application.

-However, when the user tries to exit the GroupWise Windows client, the client indicates that a document is still open or has not been returned to the GroupWise library.

-Action: Click Yes in the error dialog box to let GroupWise attempt to return the document to the for open documents.
+However, when the user tries to exit the GroupWise Windows client, the client indicates that a document is still open or has not been returned to the GroupWise library. - Action: Click Yes in the error dialog box to let GroupWise attempt to return the document to the GroupWise library. - Action: Locate the open document and make sure it is closed properly.
+Look in the Work in Progress folder for open documents.

-GroupWise library.

-Action: Locate the open document and make sure it is closed properly.
-Look in the Work in Progress folder monitored.
-Therefore, the user must return the document to the GroupWise library manually.